Ranbir-Alia get married in small ceremony, pose for pictures | Entertainment

 The couple arrived walking hand-in-hand to the beats of drums and greeted the media and waiting fans with folded hands.
 As they posed for pictures, Ranbir lifted Alia in his arms and walked back to the building as fans broke into a cheerful applause.

-The wedding festivities were a tight-knit affair with the media stationed outside getting morsels of information about what was going inside till Alia finally shared the pictures from the wedding on her social media pages.
+The wedding festivities were a tight-knit affair with the media stationed outside getting morsels of information about what was going inside till Alia finally shared the pictures from the wedding on social media.

 Ranbir does not have an official social media account.
 Media and those waiting outside were treated to 'laddoos' and sweets post the wedding earlier in the evening.
 'Dholaks' were heard too, perhaps the only concession to the otherwise understated affair.